The Gromov-Hausdorff propinquity for metric Spectral Triples: Introduction

-For our construction to be coherent and move toward our project of applying the theory of the propinquity to metric spectral triples, it is very important that the basic notion of two objects being the same, i.e. the appropriate notions of isomorphisms, are compatible between metric spectral triples and {\qcms s}.
+For our construction to be coherent and move toward our project of applying the theory of the propinquity to metric spectral triples, it is very important that the basic notion of two metric spectral triples and two {\qcms s} being ``the same'', i.e. isomorphic, are compatible.
+We propose the following strong notion of equivalence for spectral triples.